mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 staring into a box of embers that flashed and danced as he touched the_ surface in front of him.

-Neandor’s gasp caused the visitor to whirl around and he started to run before tripping over the opening in the rock entrance.
+Neandor's gasp caused the visitor to whirl around and he started to run before tripping over the opening in the rock entrance.
 The visitor dashed out after Neandor, making low whooping sounds and holding his hands out to show he was unarmed.
 The visitor produced a small packet wrapped in